MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

    _To zoom, right-click > **Open image in new tab**._

-1. Briefly explore the **WebView2APISample** sample app; for example, select a menuitem.
+1. Briefly explore the **WebView2APISample** app; for example, select a menuitem.
 A later section, below, will provide more details.

 1. In Visual Studio, select **Debug** > **Stop Debugging**.
 Visual Studio closes the app.